 Step 5: Click on the print button to print the workbook as per the setting.

 Summary: As per the given instruction in the print command, it will print with the selected area only in landscape orientation.

 Multiple Copies: If a user wants to print more than one copy, he just needs to count how many copies he wants to print in the Copies section.

 Select Printer: There are multiple options to save the workbook; as per the users need; he can select options in the added printer, save as PDF, OneNote, XPS document writer, send FAX or add any new printer.

 Print selection: This option will print only the current selection in the print command.

 Print Active sheets: This option will print only the active sheet in the workbook.

 Print Entire Workbook: This option will print all the workbook pages.

 Collated: If a user’s workbook contains multiple pages, then there is an option to switch between Collated and Uncollated for a print command.

-For example, if the user wants to print 10 copies from a workbook, then Collated prints the entire first copy, then the entire second copy.
+For example, if the user wants to print 10 copies from a workbook, Collated prints the entire first copy and then the entire second copy.